-Betsy DeVos has been named President-Elect Donald Trump’s secretary of education.
+Betsy DeVos has been confirmed as United States secretary of education.

 Betsy is an education activist and philanthropist, and she comes from the wealthy and politically active DeVos family.
 She has been married to her husband, Dick DeVos, since the 1980s; he is a businessman who has gotten himself involved in the world politics as well.